Vaccine Protocol

 • All cats are initially screened for FeLV and FIV

-• FVRCP is given in a series 2 to 4 weeks apart until they are 16 weeks old.
-They will receive a booster 1 year later then, every 3 years thereafter.
+• FVRCP (Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia) is given in a series 2 to 4 weeks apart until they are 16 weeks old.
+They will receive a booster 1 year later then every 3 years thereafter.

 • Feline leukemia vaccine is recommended for all kittens and is given at 12 and 16 weeks of age.
 We recommend that outdoor cats receive a Feline Leukemia vaccine every 3 years until they are over 8 years of age.